| Title: | k-Prototypes Clustering for Mixed Variable-Type Data |

 Like k-means, the k-prototypes algorithm iteratively recomputes cluster prototypes and reassigns

-clusters, whereby with type = "huang"
+clusters, whereby with type = "huang" clusters are assigned using the distance

 .
 Cluster prototypes are computed as